Menu

 But now comes the Chase Freedom Flex to take the place of the Chase Freedom.
 It offers the same 5% arrangement, but also offers a fixed 3% on dining and drugstores, along with 5% on travel purchased through the Chase Ultimate Reward portal.
 (One percent on everything else.)

-All this credit card goodness comes with a sign-up bonus of $200 (if you spend $500 in the first three months), and 5% on up to $12,000 in grocery spending for the first year.
+At the time of this article, all this credit card goodness comes with a sign-up bonus of $200 (if you spend $500 in the first three months), and 5% on up to $12,000 in grocery spending for the first year.
 All told, you could net about $1,100 in cash back your first year with this free card.
 Additionally, you get trip cancellation and interruption insurance, and cell phone protection for up to $800 per claim, up to $1,000 per year, with a $50 deductible.

 Best strategy if you have the Chase Freedom card.